Can I Give My Baby Up for Adoption at the Hospital? [The Complete Guide]

 Step 2: Creating an Adoption Plan

 Once you know that adoption is right for you, you will create a hospital adoption plan.
-When you call 1-800-ADOPTION, you will be put in touch with an adoption specialist who can guide you through the adoption process.
+When you call 1-800-ADOPTION, you can talk to an adoption professional who can guide you through the process of “giving a baby up” for adoption at the hospital.
 Creating this plan involves things like:

 Selecting a level of openness in adoption